AWeirdDev/AWeirdDev/README.md

 # im aweirddev
-omg!!! ai slop is SOOO good im gonna use it in my fucking code base
+omg!!! ai slop is SOOO good im gonna use it in my fucking code base and open issues on it to show how good i am at typing prompts while triple T and i go on a vacation and larp

 **contacts**:<br />
 discord: @awd_tw<br />